JBW-byte/Mame-BGFX-Reshade/README.md

 Choose Direct3D 10/11/12

-Install all default shaders, *install the extra shader crt_royal-reshade by akgunter, turn on crt-royale.fx in reshade. it looks good but uses a lot of performance.
+Install all default shaders, *install the extra shader crt_royal-reshade by akgunter, turn on crt-royale.fx in reshade. may need to disable mask in bgfx settings, TAB(Slider Control) in-game, it looks good but uses a lot of performance.

 When “Succeeded!” appears in the top-left, close installer